Reemy99/42_IRC/README.md

 8) ***htons() :*** -> Host To Network Short
     make sure numbers are understood correctly when sending them between computers on a network IP/TCP.

+       #include <arpa/inet.h>

+       uint16_t htons(uint16_t hostshort);

+you would provide it with a 16-bit unsigned integer (like a port number) that you want to convert to network byte order.
+The function will then return the value in the appropriate byte order for sending over a network.

 ______________________________________

 ### The Netcat ( nc )